-Implicit costs: these costs are variable and unknown before a trade.
-They include the spread, the market impact of a trade, and the opportunity costs of a trade (related to operational constraints, market timing issues, and missed trade costs).
-These costs depend fundamentally on the trade characteristics, the prevailing market conditions as well as the speed of execution;
+trade costs).
+These costs depend fundamentally on the trade characteristics, the prevailing market conditions as well as the speed of execution.

-- Explicit external costs, which include commissions, fees, taxes, exchange fees, clearing and settlement costs, or any other costs passed onto the Client by intermediaries participating on the transaction; and - Explicit internal costs, which represent HSBC's remuneration through its commission or spread.
+- Explicit external costs, which include commissions, fees, taxes, exchange fees, clearing and settlement costs, or any other costs passed onto the Client by intermediaries participating on the transaction; and - Explicit internal costs, which represent HSBC' remuneration through its commission or spread.